Switzerland says Swiss hostage in Mali has been killed

-GENEVA (AP) — Switzerland’s Foreign Ministry said Friday a Swiss woman who was held hostage in Mali has been killed by an Islamist group.
+GENEVA (AP) — Switzerland’s Foreign Ministry said Friday that a Swiss woman who was held hostage in Mali has been killed by an Islamist group.

-The ministry said in a statement it was informed by the French authorities that the hostage, whose name wasn’t released, had been “killed by kidnappers of the Islamist terrorist organization Jama’at Nasr al-Islam wal Muslim about a month ago.”
+The ministry said it was informed by French authorities that the hostage, whose name wasn’t published, had been “killed by kidnappers of the Islamist terrorist organization Jama’at Nusrat al-Islam Muslimeen about a month ago.”

-The group is Mali’s branch of al-Qaida.
+The group, known as JNIM, is Mali’s branch of al-Qaida.

+Switzerland’s foreign minister condemned the killing of the hostage, whose release his country had quietly been trying to negotiate since she was kidnapped four years ago.

 “It was with great sadness that I learned of the death of our fellow citizen,” Ignazio Cassis said in a statement.
 “I condemn this cruel act and express my deepest sympathy to the relatives.”